futtta/autoptimize/readme.txt

 == Changelog ==

 = 2.5.1 =
-* Also optimize & lazyload &lt;picture>&lt;source>
+* Images: Also optimize & lazyload &lt;picture>&lt;source>
-* Misc. improvements to lazyload
+* Images: Misc. improvements to lazyload
-* Updated to LazySizes 5.0.0
+* Images: Updated to LazySizes 5.0.0
+* CSS: improvements to the deferring logic for non-aggregated CSS resources.
-* Show "JS, CSS & HTML" advanced options by default (many people did not see the button)
+* Settings-page: Show "JS, CSS & HTML" advanced options by default (many people did not see the button)

 = 2.5.0 =
 * moved image optimization to a separate tab and move all code to a separate file.